madetech/lunchinator/README.md

 - A LunchCycle should be created a week before the previous LunchCycle ends.
 To do this, run the command `/lunchinator_new`.
 This will show you a preview message which will be sent out to all slack users.

-- If you would like to alter the selection of restaurants previewed, you can do so [here.]:https://docs.google.com/spreadsheets/d/1uvAn-YIWggsbigWLVQJcukRxyR85rFYd0igJLvrHXes/edit#gid=0
+- If you would like to alter the selection of restaurants previewed.
+See sheet: https://docs.google.com/spreadsheets/d/1uvAn-YIWggsbigWLVQJcukRxyR85rFYd0igJLvrHXes/edit#gid=0

 - Rerun the command to create a new LunchCycle if the retsurant list has been altered.